31 products

 It's hardly a secret that swim fins are widely used as part of the training in many Irish swimming clubs.
 And there's good reason for that.

 Firstly, swim fins can help with practising new technical aspects.
-For example, if you need to change your rhythm in freestyle, the extra powerful kick provided by the fins can assist, allowing the legs to move automatically without needing to focus on them.
+For example, if you need to change your rhythm in freestyle, the extra powerful kick provided by the fins can assist you, allowing the legs to move automatically without needing to focus on them.

 Another point is that you can achieve a stronger kick with swim fins since the surface area to kick with is larger.
 This is especially beneficial for streamline swimming, as it allows for both extended length and increased power.